MatthijsKamstra/haxejs/01jquery/about.md

-But recently something changed: Andy started working for the HaxeFoundation.
+But something changed: Andy started working for the HaxeFoundation.
 And his work on the jQueryExterns are joined into the compiler.
 I can't find out when will happen, but it will ...
 Starting form Haxe 3.3.+